Home visit: How we live big in a small space

 A small spot full of joy

 The good part of living small is being together.
-That’s how we tend to live – close, sharing our lives and being together most of the time.
+We tend to live close, sharing our lives and being together most of the time.
 A small house is good for that.
 To bring us together.”

 Create positive vibes

 “We’re a family that cheers life.
 We really do!
 Every Friday, we celebrate.
 Everything that happens – even the little things.
 We have a party in the living room with games and food at the coffee table.
 This is a room made to bring the family together.
 The sofa was our first ever IKEA purchase.
 It’s a sofa-bed so family and friends can sleep well when they visit!”

 Make room for your passions